 Large Items

-Rail cars can also hold really large items, especially those that can be difficult to move by truck.
+Railroads can ship very large, heavy and oversized freight that can be difficult to move by truck.

 Small Items in Large Quantities